Stocks fall sharply after bond market warns of recession

 Investors responded by dumping stocks, more than erasing gains from a rally the day before.
 The Dow Jones Industrial Average dropped more than 700 points in afternoon trading.
 Banks and tech stocks fell sharply, and retailers came under especially heavy selling pressure after Macy's issued a dismal earnings report and cut its full-year forecast.

 Volatility has returned to the markets in August amid rising tensions in the trade dispute between the US and China.
-The S&P 500 is down more than 4% as investors fear a prolonged trade dispute could further weaken the global economy.
+The S&P 500 is down more than 4 per cent as investors fear a prolonged trade dispute could further weaken the global economy.

 Traders tend to plough money into ultra-safe US government bonds when they're fearful of an economic slowdown, and that sends yields lower.
 When long-term yields fall enough, market watchers see it as a prediction that a recession could be on the way in a year or two.
-The yield on the 10-year Treasury has dropped from 2.02% on July 31 to below 1.60%.
+The yield on the 10-year Treasury has dropped from 2.02 per cent on July 31 to below 1.60 per cent.
 The 30-year Treasury yield also hit a record low Wednesday.

 Economic data from two of the world's biggest economies added to investors' fears.
-European markets fell after Germany's economy contracted 0.1% in the spring due to the global trade war and troubles in the auto industry.
+European markets fell after Germany's economy contracted 0.1 per cent in the spring due to the global trade war and troubles in the auto industry.
 In China, the world's second-largest economy, growth in factory output, retail spending and investment weakened in July.

 "The bad news for global economies is stacking up much faster than most economists thought, so trying to keep up is exhausting," Kevin Giddis, head of fixed income capital markets at Raymond James, wrote in a report.

-The S&P 500 fell 2.7%, as of 3pm Eastern time, giving back all of the prior day's jump, which came after the US delayed some of the tariffs threatened on Chinese imports.
+The S&P 500 fell 2.7 per cent, as of 3pm Eastern time, giving back all of the prior day's jump, which came after the US delayed some of the tariffs threatened on Chinese imports.

 While the market was falling Wednesday, President Donald Trump took to Twitter to again criticise the Federal Reserve for hampering the US economy by raising rates "far too quickly" last year and not reversing its policy aggressively enough — the Fed cut its key rate by a quarter point last month.
 He also defended his trade policy, even though investors remain worried that the trade war between the world's two largest economies may drag on through the 2020 US election and cause more economic damage.